me-tony/jitsychat/README.md

 - The app loads the official `lib-jitsi-meet` bundle from `https://meet.jit.si`.
 Ensure the domain is reachable from your network.
 - Browsers require user interaction before accessing the camera and microphone.
 Grant permission when prompted.
 - Leaving the page or clicking **Leave call** will cleanly disconnect from the conference and release local media tracks.
+- If the connection to Jitsi is interrupted, the app automatically retries up to three times while keeping your call UI and chat history in place.